Kennedy242/Rapid-Prototyping-With-FPGAs/README.md

 Example: git submodule add https://git.overleaf.com/63f110afe74b04a2b05acda4 template/
 ```
 * In this FPGA repo, running `git status` should show that two files were changed. ./gitmodules and <name of report>/
-* commit these two files
+* Commit these two files
 ```
 Example:
  git add .